top of page

 They often produce their own olive oils and breads and some even produce their own beauty products in their spas which also make great gifts for guest favours.

-Another way I make your wedding as sustainable as possible is only using or recommending florists in the area of your chosen venue using locally grown seasonal flowers.
+Another way I make your wedding as sustainable as possible is only using or recommending florists from the same area as your chosen venue, who either grow their own flowers or only use locally grown seasonal flowers.

 Re use your ceremony flowers for the table decorations.
 If you have created some beautiful aisle arrangements, have them designed so they can be moved to the tables after your wedding ceremony.

-Having spent many years liasing with them, they offer completely bespoke services to all of my couples.
+Having spent many years liasing with many florists, they offer completely bespoke services to all of my couples.

-For the venues that don’t provide in house catering, I always recommend local suppliers that use local produce.
-These usually provide all the required furniture and mise en place too which cuts down on further transport and fuel use.
+For the venues that don’t provide in house catering, I always recommend local suppliers that use home grown produce.
+These companies also usually provide all the required furniture and mise en place too which cuts down on further transport and fuel use.

-There is no need to buy centrepieces and other decor and bring it all with you as everything you desire can be hired in from local suppliers, which means less luggage and stress for you and this way also means you will be sustaining the local economy too.
+There is no need to buy centrepieces and other decor and bring it all with you as everything you desire can be hired in from near by suppliers, which means less luggage and stress for you and this way also means you will be sustaining the local economy too.

-A new service from lots of suppliers is to offer a hire option of fake flower centrepieces and bouquets with many styles of flowers and colours to choose from
+A new service from lots of vendors is to offer a hire option of fake flower centrepieces and bouquets with many styles of flowers and colours to choose from

 Consider replacing individual menus and place cards at each guests place setting with a board display.
 This can be done for drinks menus, seating plans and order of the day programmes to.

 When it comes to buying your gown in today’s world there are so many more options for choosing pre-owned gowns.
-There are many boutiques and internet sites offering this service.
+There are many boutiques and internet sites offering this service such as

-If you do decide on buying brand new then you can always donate yours to a charity or sell it on.
+If you do decide on buying brand new then you can always donate yours to a charity or sell it on after your wedding.
 The same can be done for all the bridal party attire.

 Maybe you have a ring that is a family heirloom that can be handed down to you as your engagement or wedding rings but if not look out for rings that are made with lab produced diamonds instead of naturally sourced ones.